-If you like to blare your television or radio, or if you have children, place your guinea pig in a quieter area of the house.
-Make sure that you engage with them often to bond with them, and then gradually introduce them to the natural din of their new home.
+If you like to blare your television or radio, or if you have children, place your guinea pigs in a quieter area of the house.
+Make sure that you engage with them often in order to bond with them, and then gradually introduce them to the other natural sounds of their new home.

-If you are doing any home renovations, where there is a lot of hammering or similar loud noises, that may not be the best time to adopt a guinea pig.
-Cavvies are naturally afraid of any sharp, loud noises; to them, it may signal danger.
+If you are doing any home renovations, where there is a lot of hammering or similar loud noises, that is probably not the best time to adopt a guinea pig.
+Guinea pigs are naturally afraid of any sharp and loud noises, to them these sounds can signal danger.

 Even if your guinea pig has been a member of your family for years, these sounds may still scare them.
 Place the cage in a quieter area of the house if you need to hang a picture or replace a cabinet.
 It will shield them from the intensity of the sounds and make them feel safer.

 For the most part, guinea pigs are naturally afraid of people, especially if they don’t recognize the person.
-This may be because they do not trust the person they encounter, but it may also be a sign of prior abuse.
+This may be because they do not trust the person they have encountered, but it may also be a sign of prior abuse.

-Many guinea pigs adopted from shelters or rescue organizations may have been mistreated in the past.
+Many guinea pigs that were adopted from shelters or rescue organizations may have been mistreated in the past.
 You should ask these questions before bringing your new family member home.
-Abused animals always require more TLC, so you should be prepared to invest some extra time to make your cavy feel safe again.
+Abused animals always require more care and love, so you should be prepared to invest some extra time to make your guinea pig feel safe again.

 Even if your guinea pig hasn’t been abused, they will still fear humans.
 It is in their nature.
 When introducing your new pet to the other members of your family, try to do this gradually.
-If you bond with your animal first, make sure you are present when introducing your spouse, children, and family members.
+If you were the first to bond with your guinea pig, make sure that you are present when introducing it to your spouse, children, and other family members.

-When adopting your guinea pig as your child’s first pet, make sure you explain to them to be patient with their new loved one.
+When adopting your guinea pig as your child’s first pet, make sure you explain to them to be patient with their new pet.
 It takes time to bond with an animal.
-Also, monitor your child’s handling of the guinea pig to make sure that he or she doesn’t harm their new pet.
+Also, monitor your child’s handling of the guinea pig to make sure that he or she doesn’t harm it.

 Being Taken Out of Their Cage

-The cage means protection for your guinea pig.
-When you open their cage, your new pet may run and hide.
-This is a natural behavior, especially if they are afraid.
-If you need to take your guinea pig out of the cage to clean it and replace the bedding, then you need to gently coax your animal out of hiding with soft words and phrases.
+The cage is a symbol of protection to guinea pigs.
+When you open their cage, your new guinea pig may run and hide.
+This is a natural behavior that guinea pigs are scared to be picked up, especially if they are afraid of the owner.
+If you need to take your guinea pig out of the cage to clean it and replace the bedding, then you need to gently persuade your pet to come out of hiding with soft words and phrases.

-Guinea pigs are very social, and they are some of the friendliest pets you can adopt.
+Guinea pigs are very social and they are some of the friendliest pets you can adopt.
 They thrive in social situations, especially with other guinea pigs.
 When choosing a guinea pig, consider selecting more than one.
-If your cavy has a friend, they will be much happier in their new surroundings.
+If your guinea pig has a friend, they will be much happier in their new surroundings.

-If you only have one guinea pig, and you would like to adopt another, treat this like any other pet that you are bringing to a new home.
-Gently introduce your new guinea pig to its new cage mate, watch for signs of aggression and fear.
+If you only have one guinea pig, and you would like to adopt another, gently introduce your new guinea pig to its new cage mate, watch for signs of aggression and fear.

 Imagine you were the size of a guinea pig, and a giant took you out of your home and brought you into an environment where another giant started to poke and prod you with their hands and hard, metal instruments.
 If this doesn’t sound very appealing, then you know precisely how your guinea pig feels about trips to the veterinarian.